 Of course, being a student isn’t always easy.
 Students often live on limited incomes and very often need to balance work, family and friendship commitments with their studies.
 If you do get stressed, it’s important to find ways of coping.
 For this reason, you should consider our wellbeing programme as a fundamental part of making the most of your time here at Bloomsbury Institute.

-For more advice on wellbeing, email email@example.com
+For more advice on wellbeing, please email email@example.com and we can arrange an online or telephone appointment for you.

 Disabilities, long-term medical conditions, and specific learning difficulties are never barriers to success here at Bloomsbury Institute.